-5 Data analysis
+5 Data Analysis

-At each reporting period, which is generally every seven days, the monitoring data are compared to the Magela Creek trigger values (Table 3) as well as to trends occurring in previous reporting periods for the wet season and trends occurring in previous wet season.
-The physico-chemical and chemistry data are combined in a number of different graphs that display the upstream and the downstream data for each monitoring site over the wet season period (see examples in Figure 9):
+The monitoring data are compared to the Magela Creek and Gulungul Creek trigger values (Table 3) as it is collected.
+Data is visually assessed for trends within the current wet season and also occurring in previous wet seasons.
+The physico-chemical and chemistry data are combined in a number of different graphs that display the upstream and the downstream data for each monitoring site over the wet season period (see examples in Figure 8):

 - EC and water level;

-- turbidity and water level;
+- Turbidity and water level;

 - EC and U concentration;

 - EC and manganese concentration;

 - EC and Mg concentration; and

 - EC and SO4 concentration.

-Technical and explanatory notes are written to address any specific issues relating to interpretation of the data and their conformance with guideline or trigger values.
+Technical and explanatory notes are written to to address any specific issues realting to interpretation of the data and their conformance with guideline or trigger values.

-The annual compliance assessment for radium-226 is made by comparing the wet season median difference (downstream minus upstream) with the limit value (10 mBq/L).
-Since the 2010-11 wet season radium-226 samples have been collected from Gulungul Creek to start producing a yearly baseline in anticipation that a similar assessment regime to that in Magela Creek may in future be applied to Gulungul Creek.
+The annual compliance assessment for radium-226 is made by comparing the wet season geometric mean difference (downstream minus upstream) to the limit value (3mBq/L).